mozhu621/intellistream.github.io/_pages/research.md

 - Hardware-conscious stream processing algorithms ([SIGMOD'21](https://intellistream.github.io/downloads/papers/rdm044-zhangA.pdf), [ICDE'23](https://intellistream.github.io/downloads/papers/Zhang-2023-OIJ-OpenMLDB_CR.pdf))
 	- Join us if you love <i> design for computer-architecture-aware algorithm optimizations </i> and are strong in C/C++ programming
 - Online machine learning and data stream mining algorithms ([Arxiv](https://arxiv.org/abs/2203.12368), [BigMM'19](https://dl.acm.org/doi/abs/10.5555/3489146.3489189), [SIGMOD'23]())
-	- Join us if you love to explore the intersection between data management and data science and are strong in C++/Python programming
+	- Join us if you love to <i> explore the intersection between data management and data science </i> and are strong in C++/Python programming
 - Novel streaming approaches for network function virtualization and software-defined networks (on-going)
 	- Join us if you love to explore the <i> intersection between data management and networking systems </i> and are strong in C++/Python programming